Turkey Devonshire Sandwich: Easy Copycat Recipe for Pittsburgh’s Famous Open-Faced Sandwich

 More Hearty Sandwich Recipes

-Looking for more hearty sandwiches?
+Are you looking for more hearty sandwiches?
 Here are some great ones to make.
-And, please let me know if you have a favorite sandwich recipe to share.
+Please let me know if you have a favorite sandwich recipe to share.

 Favorite Thanksgiving Recipes

-You can find lots of easy sandwich recipes and the best Thanksgiving dinner recipes here on CopyKat!
+You can find many easy sandwich recipes and the best Thanksgiving dinner recipes here on CopyKat!

 Print Pin Rate Add to Collection